TeleAI-mcp/smart-microservice-siaq/README.md

-# smart-microservice-siaq
+# Smart Microservice Siaq

-A microservice architecture for modern development workflows
+A microservice architecture for modern development workflows.